PennLINC/PennLINC.github.io/docs/Basics/InterfacingWithClusters.md

 <img src="https://code.visualstudio.com/assets/docs/getstarted/tips-and-tricks/OpenCommandPalatte.gif" alt="cmdpalette">

+In the command palette, simply type `interpreter`, and select "Jupyter: Select interpreter to start Jupyter server".

 If you have `conda` set up correctly, your `code-server` should begin listing what conda environments you have and the different versions of Python that are available.
 Once you've picked one, you can then run/debug a Python file in a Jupyter kernel, debug files with the built-in debugger, develop Jupyter notebooks, etc.